 A CSV file is a spreadsheet that is used to import your inventory to your Bonanza booth in bulk.
+This help page will outline steps for building and importing a CSV inventory file to your Bonanza account.

 How to Import Your CSV File

 Once you are viewing the "Selling > Import from inventory file" page, scroll down to the "Inventory File Import Settings" box and click the button to "Choose file" or "Browse."
-Locate the saved CSV file on your computer or device, then click the green "Import items" button.
+Locate the saved CSV (.csv) file on your computer or device, then click the green "Import items" button.

 Note that this process can take up to a few hours to complete depending on the number of items